aau-claaudia/hpc/docs/taaurus/faqs.md

     However, TAAURUS is not intended to be used only as archival storage.
 You must also have a relevant processing/compute purpose for using the platform.

 ??? question "Is a Data Management Plan (DMP) required, and how do we get started?"
     Yes.
-A DMP is required before you submit Part 2 in the [application process](/taaurus/how-to-access/).
+Before you submit Part 2 in the [application process](/taaurus/how-to-access/), you must have **started working on** a DMP.
+It does not need to be finished yet.

     To get started with DMP work: